astronomer/docs/astro/use-cases/connections-branch-deploys.md

 ## Feature overview

-This use case depends on three key Astro features to create a fully integrated CI/CD pipeline:
+This use case depends on the following Astro features to create a fully integrated CI/CD pipeline:

 - Configuring Airflow connections in the [Astro Environment Manager](manage-connections-variables.md).
 - Branch-based, or multi-branch Deployments using [CI/CD](set-up-ci-cd.md#multiple-environments).